AgoraIO/agora_doc_source/en-US/markdown/Voice/start_call_audio_android.md

     ```kotlin
     // Kotlin
+    // Fill the App ID of your project generated on Agora Console.
-    private val APP_ID = "b140a2ba6e3545bd9e1b38f884caa1c1"
+    private val APP_ID = ""
+    // Fill the channel name.
-    private val CHANNEL = "demoChannel01"
+    private val CHANNEL = ""
+    // Fill the temp token generated on Agora Console.
     private val TOKEN = ""
     private var mRtcEngine: RtcEngine ?= null
     private val mRtcEventHandler = object : IRtcEngineEventHandler() {
     }
     ```

 3. Initialize the app and join the channel.

-    Call the core methods for joining a channel.
-In the following sample code, we use an `initializeAndJoinChannel` function to encapsulate these core methods.
+    Call the following core methods to join a channel in the `MainActicity` class.
+In the following sample code, the `initializeAndJoinChannel` function encapsulates these core methods.

-    In `/app/java/com.example.<projectname>/MainActivity`, add the following lines after the `checkSelfPermission` function:
+    In `/app/java/com.example.<projectname>/MainActivity`, add the following lines after the `onCreate` function:

     ```java
     // Java